Cost of living · Nashville, Tennessee · 2026

 How much does housing cost in Nashville?

 A 2-bedroom apartment in Nashville costs approximately $1,730 per month based on HUD Fair Market Rent data.
-Housing makes up about 22% of the total monthly budget.
+At about 43% of the monthly needs budget, housing is the largest cost category here.

 Is Nashville more expensive than the national average?